CrocHold/django-celery-redis/README.md

-# Fampay Assignment
+# Yt video-fetcher

-Welcome to the **Backend Assignment**!
-This Django project uses MongoDB as the database and Redis as the caching backend & message broker.
+Welcome to the **Yt video-fetcher** app that fetches latest videos!
+This Django+Celery project uses MongoDB as the database and Redis as the caching backend & message broker.

 ## Getting Started